gabrielleuzinger/Automobile_price/Report/Automobile Data Set.md

 Then, we can try some regularized linear models.
 This kind of model constrain the weights of the model, avoiding overfitting (GÉRON, 2019).
 We try three regularized linear models [(BROWNLEE, 2016)](https://machinelearningmastery.com/machine-learning-with-python/):

 1. Ridge regression.
-This model assumes that the input variables have a Gaussian distribution, that input variables are relevant to the output variable, and that they are not highly correlated with each other.
+This model model uses the L2 regularization.
+It adds “squared magnitude” of coefficient as a penalty term to the loss function [(NAGPAL, 2017)](https://towardsdatascience.com/l1-and-l2-regularization-methods-ce25e7fc831c).
 2. Lasso regression.
-This model is a modification of the LR model,"where the loss function is modified to minimize the complexity of the model measured as the sum absolute value of the coefficient values" (BROWNLEE, 2016).
+This model model uses the L1 regularization.
+It adds “absolute value of magnitude” of coefficient as penalty term to the loss function (NAGPAL, 2017).
 3. Elastic Net.
 This model combines the Ridge and the Lasso models.
 "It seeks to minimize the complexity of the regression model (magnitude and number of regression coefficients) by penalizing the model using both the L2-norm (sum squared coefficient values) and the L1-norm (sum absolute coefficient values)" (BROWNLEE, 2016).

 Finally, we also try some nonlinear algorithms: